 Photo by Safi Alia Shabaik

-The Los Angeles Street Collective 2022 (Online Learning + On the Street – One Year)
+The Los Angeles Street Collective 2023 (Hybrid Learning – One Year)

-The Los Angeles Street Collective is sponsored by the Los Angeles Center of Photography (LACP) and offers several outstanding opportunities for its members to spotlight their work.
+The Los Angeles Street Collective is sponsored by LACP and offers several outstanding opportunities for its members to spotlight their work.

 • Your street photography work featured on the Los Angeles Street Collective website sponsored and hosted by LACP.
 (Several members have been contacted through the website with offers for paid commissioned work.)